musman-uk/portfolio/independent-projects/support-logs/README.md

-## 📋 SupportLog
+## 📋 Support Logs

-SupportLog is a mock technical support dashboard.
+Support Logs is a mock technical support dashboard.
 It demonstrates how structured issue tracking communicates clearly, builds trust, and reduces friction.
 Each log captures the report, environment, diagnosis, and resolution in a format that mirrors real support workflows.

 ---